yugabyte/yugabyte-db/docs/content/preview/develop/learn/transactions/acid-transactions-ysql.md

 ## Row-level locking

-Typically [SELECT](../../../../api/ysql/the-sql-language/statements/cmd_select) statements do not automatically lock the rows fetched during a transaction.
-Depending on your application needs, you might have to lock the rows retrieved during [SELECT](../../../../api/ysql/the-sql-language/statements/cmd_select).
+Typically [SELECT](../../../../api/ysql/the-sql-language/statements/dml_select) statements do not automatically lock the rows fetched during a transaction.
+Depending on your application needs, you might have to lock the rows retrieved during `SELECT`.
 YugabyteDB supports [explicit row-level locking](../../../../explore/transactions/explicit-locking) for such cases and ensures that no two transactions can hold locks on the same row.
 Lock acquisition conflicts are resolved according to [concurrency control](../../../../architecture/transactions/concurrency-control/) policies.

 Lock acquisition has the following format: